cortexlabs/cortex/README.md

 - **Machine learning deployments as code:** Cortex deployments are defined using declarative configuration.

+- **Autoscaling:** Cortex can automatically scale APIs to handle production workloads.

 - **Multi framework support:** Cortex supports TensorFlow, Keras, PyTorch, Scikit-learn, XGBoost, and more.

 - **CPU / GPU support:** Cortex can run inference on CPU or GPU infrastructure.

-- **Scalability:** Cortex can scale APIs to handle production workloads.

 - **Rolling updates:** Cortex updates deployed APIs without any downtime.